 The de facto capital of Shanzhai is the colossal Huaqiangbei market in the center of Shenzhen.
 With over 20 electronics malls covering a combined 21 million square meters, it is the heart of China’s electronics industry.
 If you are interested in any kind of electronics, from cell phones to high-tech drones, this is where you go.

 The workers there are often extremely talented.
-They can assemble even a fully functional android or a gigantic MechWarrior for you, if needed…
+They can assemble even a fully functional android or a gigantic MechWarrior or hidden wiki site for you, if needed…

 How China’s copycats beat the Silicon Valley titan at its own game